 When Marsh entered the field of paleontology, the science was done by amateur gentlemen scholars who observed unwritten rules of good manners.
 But he was businesslike, aggressive and, at times, ruthless.
 He gained a reputation for directing excursions from his home in New England rather than venturing into the field himself — a pity since he was said to be in his best temper while in the field, but a relief since he wasn't known to be particularly good at finding fossils.

 Marsh named, among others, Stegosaurus and Triceratops.
 He discovered pterosaur fossils and early bird fossils.
-The species Hesperornis, the first fragments of which he found in 1871, actually sported a beak full of teeth — early evidence for evolution from reptiles to birds.
-In short, the political battle he waged with Cope resulted in one of the greatest discovery booms in the history of paleontology, surpassed only by today's abundance of fossil finds.
-What's more, Marsh was among the first major proponents of evolution west of the Atlantic.
-And at times, he was surprisingly generous.
+The species Hesperornis, the first fragments of which he found in 1871, actually sported a beak full of teeth and a long, bony tail — early evidence for evolution from reptiles to birds.
+In 1880, Marsh published Odontornithes describing Hesperornis and another transitional bird fossil, Ichthyornis.
+After receiving a copy of the monograph, Charles Darwin wrote Marsh a thank-you note:

 According to a treaty between the U.S. government and the Sioux Nation, the Sioux could claim all of western South Dakota, including the Black Hills, which the Native Americans considering sacred.
 Then someone found gold in the Black Hills, and the deal was more or less off.
 Military officers accompanied gold-diggers into the area.
 At an Interior Department's installation, Sioux warriors transformed the flagpole into slivers.
 It was into this uneasy situation that O.C.
 Marsh arrived to hunt fossils.
 Right away, he asked to meet with Sioux Chief Red Cloud.